1K

 Highlights

-• Untouched Beauty: Experience the pristine beauty of Tsum Valley, nestled beneath the snowy peaks of Ganesh Himal near Tibet, which has remained untouched by modern life since opening to travelers in 2008.
+• Untouched Beauty: Experience the pristine beauty of Tsum Valley, nestled beneath the snowy peaks of Ganesh Himal near Tibet.
+Since opening to travelers in 2008, the valley has remained untouched by modern life.

 • Rich Heritage and Traditions: Immerse yourself in the rich heritage and traditions of the Tsumbas, the valley's inhabitants, who have preserved their culture for generations.